 Written by renowned Occupational Therapist, Ileana S. McCaigue, OTR/L, ‘Taming Idiopathic Toe Walking: A Treatment Guide for Parents and Therapists’ serves as a definitive manual for children and adolescents that display atypical toe walking behaviors.
 Inspired by the overcoming of toe walking by numerous children during her years of practice, McCaigue’s professional expertise and personal experiences are fused into a powerful resource.

-64 pages: ELECTRONIC edition is delivered electronically immediately after payment or via mail for PRINT black and white edition ($6.95 shipping).
-You will receive a link to download the digital book after payment.
-The print edition will ship within 1-3 business days.
+64 pages: ELECTRONIC edition is delivered electronically immediately after payment You will receive a link to download the digital book after payment.

 This book is an easy-to-read guide for parents and pediatric, rehabilitation therapists with information on the categories and treatment of atypical toe walking behaviors.
 This manual explains when toe walking is considered developmentally unusual for a child’s age, and idiopathic or done for no known reason.
 Idiopathic toe walking is often associated with Autism Spectrum Disorders, ADHD, Specific Learning Disabilities, Developmental Delays and other disabilities with sensory processing difficulties, but can occur with typical children, as well.
 This book serves as a thorough resource for use of an alternative treatment strategy to “calm” the toes, and enable a typical walking pattern in those challenged with idiopathic toe walking.
 The ultimate goal is the prevention of tendon shortening and resultant limited motions of the ankles and feet from prolonged toe walking that can ultimately lead to the need for injections, bracing or at worst, surgery, to remediate the muscular imbalance.